Humanities-Data-Lab/lglc-html/README.md

 - **No inline styles** - keep all CSS in stylesheets
 - **Import order** - `css/design-tokens.css` must load first
 - **Component isolation** - each component in its own CSS file
+- **Semantic HTML** - use proper HTML5 elements and ARIA attributes
+- **Accessibility first** - ensure all interactive elements are keyboard accessible

+## 🌐 Browser Support

+These templates are designed to work in modern browsers that support:
+- CSS Custom Properties (CSS Variables)
+- Flexbox and CSS Grid
+- ES6 JavaScript features
+- HTML5 semantic elements

+## 📝 Usage

+1. **Set up your HTML page:**
+   - Include `css/design-tokens.css` first
+   - Add component-specific CSS files as needed
+   - Include `js/header.js` before closing `</body>` tag

+2. **Use design tokens:**
+   - Reference tokens via `var(--token-name)`
+   - Never hardcode values in component CSS

+3. **Customize templates:**
+   - Uncomment the desired page template in `index.html`
+   - Replace placeholder content with your actual data
+   - Update navigation links and footer content as needed

+4. **For search functionality:**
+   - Set up staticSearch build process
+   - Configure search indexes for your content
+   - Inject build artifacts into `search.html`

+## 📦 Media Assets

+The `media/` folder contains placeholder images and assets used in the templates:
+- Card images for landing page
+- Icon images for related results sections
+- Featured images for hero sections

+Replace these with your actual project assets.
+Maintain the same file structure or update image paths in the HTML files accordingly.

+## 🔧 Technical Details

+- **No build process required** - These are static HTML/CSS/JS templates
+- **No dependencies** - Pure vanilla JavaScript and CSS
+- **Design tokens** - All styling values are centralized in `css/design-tokens.css`
+- **Accessibility** - WCAG 2.1 compliant with semantic HTML and ARIA attributes
+- **Mobile-first** - Responsive design with mobile-first approach